ropensci/mctq/README.md

 ### Workdays and work-free days variables

-After your data is all set to start, just use the `mctq` functions below to process it.
+After your data is set to start, just use the `mctq` functions below to process it.

-Note that `mctq` uses a similar naming scheme to those used in the MCTQ articles.
+Note that `mctq` uses a similar naming scheme to that used in the MCTQ publications.
 That makes it easy to find and apply any computation necessary.

 -   `fd()`: compute MCTQ work-free days
--   `so()`: compute MCTQ sleep onset
+-   `so()`: compute MCTQ local time of sleep onset
 -   `gu()`: compute MCTQ local time of getting out of bed
 -   `sd()`: compute MCTQ sleep duration
 -   `tbt()`: compute MCTQ total time in bed